General national economic measures

 -Small companies including single-person firms whose liquidity is endangered by the impact of coronavirus can obtain government guarantees for credit during the crisis.
 More information on liquidity support is available here.

 -Emergency funding of CHF 280m (around €265m) has been made available specifically for arts and culture.
 This includes non-repayable loans to cover the living costs of artists whose livelihoods are threatened by measures to combat the coronavirus.
-This funding will be administered by Suisseculture Social.
+This funding is administered by Suisseculture Social.
 More information and applications here (information in French, German and Italian).

 At its meeting on December 18, 2020, the Federal Council adopted an amendment to the COVID-19 culture ordinance to strengthen support for the cultural sector: